+

 How most coaching websites go wrong in this section:

-• They make this section about them
+• They made this section about them

 • Lack of empathy